Letractively/uliweb/trunk/apps/Documents/files/form.rst

 .. sectnum::

 Form creating and processing is a big problem in web development.
-Uliweb provides its own Form process module, it's just named ``Form`` in uliweb/core directory.
+Uliweb provides its own Form process module, it's just named ``form`` in ``uliweb`` directory.
 But it's not bound by default, it's just a common Python module, so you should import it when you want to use it.
-So it also means that you can use other Form module in Uliweb.
+It also means that you can use other Form module in Uliweb.

 What's the feature of the Form module in Uliweb?